Denis-Source/weather_app/README.md

 ***

 ## Customization
-The application allows you to change time format, temperature units as well as, called APIs.
+The application allows you to change time format, temperature units as well as APIs you call.
 All this work can be done via the configuration screen (menu button or `f1` key).
 The screen theme is also dynamically changed.

 #### Example of the configuration screen: